SchoolOfCode/workshop_events-101/README.md

 You can check if your code has worked by loading your page in the browser again; when you type in the input field, you should see your text show up on the page.

-## Task 4 - different events:
+## Task 4 - Different events:

 👉 Listen to the `mouseenter` event on the `img` element and change the color of the `h1` to `hotpink` when the mouse cursor is over the image.

 👉 Listen to the `mouseleave` event on the `img` element and change the color of the `h1` back to `initial` when the mouse cursor is then removed from the image.

-## Task 5 - inline listener and toggle:
+## Task 5 - Inline listener and toggle:

 The function for this task should be declared inline, meaning it is declared as an argument to the `addEventListener` function instead of defined separately.
 Because it's declared inline, this function will not need a name and will not be able to be invoked elsewhere in our code.